GireshBoss/IIT-PKD-INTERN/README.md

 **It is to be noted that the, DUT was not tested for its full potential, as the maximum measureable drain current was 100mA(0.1A).**
 But the device was capable of producing 3.2A of current.
 The collected data is available in CSV format.
-The Measurement procedure used in given in detail in 'DC_Measurements.pptx
+The Measurement procedure used in given in detail in `DC_Measurements.pptx`

 📄 **[Download DC Measurements CSV](Project_1_CGHV60040D/DC_Measurements/DC_Measurements.pptx)**

 ---
 ### Note ###
-The applications where the CGHV60040D Die, was used is also given in 'Application.pptx'
+The applications where the CGHV60040D Die, was used is also given in `Application.pptx`

 📎 **[Applications](Project_1_CGHV60040D/Application.pptx)**